squins/gdx-backend-bytecoder/README.md

-# LibGDX - Kotlin with Bytecoder || WebAssembly
+# LibGDX Bytecoder backend

-This project can be used to compile a native app to the web, using [bytecoder], which returns a wasm (WebAssebmly) file, in a target build folder.
+Support any libgdx project with any JVM language (Kotlin, Groovy, Scala) on the web!

 ## Table of Contents